-Tuition, Class Support and Job Training included at no charge.
+Tuition, class support and job training are included at no charge.

 MCC is partnering with the state’s million-dollar plus SkillUP Missouri Employment and Training Program.
-You may qualify for tuition-assistance to attend a non-credit workforce program at MCC (costs for supplies may apply)
+You may qualify for tuition-assistance to attend a accelerated learning workforce program at MCC (costs for supplies may apply).

 Step 1: Choose your training path

 We take great pride in offering high-quality accelerated programs that quickly train up a workforce for in-demand jobs.